KSDeshappriya/Easy-Translator--vscode-extension-/README.md

 ---

-Enjoy the world of coding with Easy Translator! 🚀🌏
+Enjoy the world of coding with SL Easy Translator! 🚀🌏